-The Adjunct Disciplinary Counsel (ADC) Panel is established by Rule for Enforcement of Lawyer Conduct (ELC) 2.9.
+The Adjunct Disciplinary Counsel (ADC) Panel is established by Rule 2.9 of the Washington Supreme Court's Rules for Enforcement of Lawyer Conduct (ELC).
 Under ELC 5.3(c), disciplinary counsel may assign a grievance to an ADC for investigation under the supervision of the Office of Disciplinary Counsel.
 In addition, members of the ADC Panel may be called upon to serve as volunteers in the discipline system in a variety of other capacities, such as:

-The Panel is appointed by the Board of Governors upon the recommendation of the Chief Disciplinary Counsel.
-ELC 2.9(b).
-To be considered, an applicant must meet the required qualifications of ELC 2.9(b): An ADC must be an active member of the WSBA with at least seven years as an active member or judicial member and have no record of disciplinary action.
-In appointing ADCs, the Board considers diversity in gender, ethnicity, disability status, sexual orientation, geography, area of practice, and practice experience.
-ELC 2.2(e).
+The Panel is appointed by the Board of Governors upon the recommendation of the Chief Disciplinary Counsel under Rule 2.9(b) of the Washington Supreme Court's Rules for Enforcement of Lawyer Conduct (ELC).
+To be considered, an applicant must meet be an active lawyer member of the WSBA with at least seven years as an active lawyer member or judicial member and have no record of disciplinary action.
+In appointing ADCs, the Board considers diversity in gender, ethnicity, disability status, sexual orientation, geography, area of practice, and practice experience under ELC 2.2(f).
 Each ADC is appointed to a five-year term and may be reappointed.